minetest-mods-camp/x_tumbleweed/README.md

 * have a ~33% change to split down to smaller tumbleweeds when broken
 * drops decoration items from the biome where it was broken
 * has various sizes and textures
+* punching the tumbleweed will make it change direction

 ## Dependencies